thomassuedbroecker/ce-cns-multi-tenant/documentation/README.md

 1. Invoke `web-app-select` on `port 8080` and insert your email to select the domain for the tenant ((blog.de == tenantA) and (blog.com == tenantA))

-2. The related webfronted for `blog.de` is invoked, it's `web-app-tenant-a` (`port 8081`) that redirects to the right Keycloak realm (tenant-A) which provides the login and returns the access-token.
+2. The related webfrontend for `blog.de` is invoked, it's `web-app-tenant-a` (`port 8081`) that redirects to the right Keycloak realm (tenant-A) which provides the login and returns the access-token.
 We use that token to access the `web-api` microservice (`port 8083`).
 Therefor we invoke the `web-api` REST endpoint related to the right tenant (realm), in this case it's tenant-a. (`user:alice;role:user` in both realms)

-3. The microservice `web-api` uses the the functionalities for multitenancy [provided by Quarkus](https://quarkus.io/guides/security-openid-connect-multitenancy) for the **validation of the access token** at right Keycloak realm and **forwards the given access-token** to the microservice articles, by using the right REST endpoint for the given tenant.
+3. The microservice `web-api` uses the the functionalities for multitenancy [provided by Quarkus `security openID connect multitenancy`](https://quarkus.io/guides/security-openid-connect-multitenancy) to extract the invoked endpoint from the `rootcontext` and set the right configuration for the given tenant, that means in this case for the `Keycloak realm`.
+Quarkus also does the **validation of the access token** at right Keycloak realm and **forwards the given access-token** to the microservice articles, by using the right REST endpoint for the given tenant.

 4. The `articles` microservice does the same validation as `web-api` using [Quarkus](https://quarkus.io/guides/security-openid-connect-multitenancy) and uses the right query to provide the needed articles data from the Cloudant database.

 * In this example we use: